suve/vrms-rpm/README.md

 ----------
 Right now You're probably wondering why the hell do you need to build a bash script.
-Well, basically we need to process the gettext translation files and set up data paths (e.g. `/usr/local` vs `/usr`).
+Well, basically we need to process the gettext translation files and set up data paths.

+At this point you should've already decided whether you'll be performing a local install (into `/usr/local`) or a global one (into `/usr`).
+Use the `--local` or `--global` options to specify your choice.

 To build, simply use `build.sh` with the `build` argument.
-If you intend to perform a local install later on, use the `--local` option.
 ```
-$ ./build.sh build
+$ ./build.sh build (--global|--local)
 ```